SEARCH

 A variety of indigenous groups, including the Cofan, the Siona, and the Secoya have traditionally inhabited the area.
 Recently, the Lowland Quichuas have immigrated to the area.
 Some of these indigenous communities are involved in "Indigenous Community Controlled Ecotourism," and offer jungle tours that support responsible tourism.

-The Cuyabeno Reserve is best accessed via Lago Agrio, an oil town approximately seven hours east of Quito by bus or 30 minutes by plane.
+The Cuyabeno Reserve is best accessed via Lago Agrio, an oil town approximately nine hours east of Quito by bus or 30 minutes by plane.
 Once there, you can join a jungle tour, which generally passes through Puerto Chiritza, down the Aguarico River and into the Reserve as far as the Peruvian border.

 Limoncocha Biological Reserve